System-Glitch/Solidity-IDE/README.md

 `npm run ide` accepts a path as parameter for the default directory:
 ```
-npm run ide -- path/to/project
+npm run ide -- --path=path/to/project
 ```

-You can pass ganache-cli parameters aswell:
+You can pass ganache-cli parameters as well:
 ```
-npm run ide -- path/to/project -a 20 # Generate 20 accounts on startup
+npm run ide -- --path=path/to/project -a 20 # Generate 20 accounts on startup
 ```

 ## For contributors